mbientlab/MetaWear-SDK-Cpp/cppdocs/source/i2c.rst

 I2C
 ===
+The Inter-Integrated Circuit (I2C) Protocol is a protocol intended to allow multiple "peripheral" digital integrated circuits ("chips") to communicate with the MetaWear board.

 The I2C module allows you to directly communicate with a sensor via the I2C bus.
+If you want to add sensors to the MetaWear board that communicate with I2C, this is possible using the I2C module.

-I2C functions are defined in the `i2c.h <https://mbientlab.com/docs/metawear/cpp/latest/i2c_8h.html>`_ header file.
+I2C functions are defined in the
+`i2c.h <https://mbientlab.com/docs/metawear/cpp/latest/i2c_8h.html>`_ header file.

 Data Signal